Super for casual and part time employees

 Mistakes can happen to the best of us.
 If you believe your employer has paid you the wrong amount of super, skipped a payment or hasn’t been paying you super at all, one of the first things you can do is contact the person or team responsible for payroll.
 You might want to clarify whether they have the right super fund details or check how often they make their super payments.

-If that doesn’t clear things up, you can lodge an unpaid super enquiry with the Australian Taxation Office.
+If that doesn’t clear things up, you can lodge an unpaid super enquiry with the ATO.

 Learn more about unpaid super.